dvlahek/moodle-focused-learning-feature-engineering/README.md

 The source code is distributed under the MIT License.
 The privacy restrictions applying to the original educational records remain unchanged; those records are not included in this repository.

-For the exact GitHub creation steps, repository description, and suggested topics, see `GITHUB_UPLOAD_INSTRUCTIONS.md`.